Skip to content

 Step 20: Click the “Install Certificate” button at the bottom.

 Now, the installation of the certificate is complete, however, you will need to create a rule to redirect your site to https:// instead of http://.
 This is easily achieved by adding a bit of code into the .htaccess (Hypertext Access) file.
+If you are using a CMS, you might find our guide on WordPress default htaccess useful.
 Follow the simple steps outlined below:

 Step 1: Go to cPanel and click on the file manager.